yash-saini/Hate-Speech-Analysis/README.md

-# Hate-Speech-Analysis
+# Hate-Speech-Analysis-Using-Latent-Dirichlet-Allocation-&-Self-Organizing-Maps
-The project deals with analyzing the hate speech spread over social media with a novel method combining LDA with SOM
+The project deals with analyzing the hate speech  with a novel method combining LDA with SOM